Question 1: How do you think stereotypes, about what women can do and cannot do affect women's right to equality?

 Answer: Rashsundari Devi, Ramabai and Rokeya were ambitious women.
 They wanted to make an impact on the society.
 Ramabai could do this through the Mission she set up which is still active today.
 Rashsundari Devi and Rokeya went on to become writers.
 Rokeya's education had an impact on the stories that she wrote which imagined places where women had the freedom to study, work and realize their dreams.
 Rashsundari Devi, through her own writing could give an opportunity to the entire world to know about the condition of women in those days.

-‘Poor girls drop out of school because they are not interested in getting an education’.
+Question 3: "Poor girls drop out of school because they are not interested in getting an education".
 Re-read the last paragraph on page 62 and explain why this statement is not true.

-Answer: Poor girls drop out of school due to the cost of education, family demands, lack of proper schools, teachers and transport facilities to school, etc. It is not due to their lack of interest in studies.
+Answer: This is a wrong perception.
+There are many reasons which compel girls (poor or well to do) to drop out of school.
+Poor girls drop out of school due to the cost of education, family demands, lack of proper schools, teachers and transport facilities to school, etc. It is not due to their lack of interest in studies.
+It is because some parents still nuture a mindset against girl's education.
+Some people want to utilise their meagre resources on boy's education because of a common belief that boys become the bread winners.

 Answer:Protesting: In this method public rallies and demonstrations were held by women to raise their voice against violations of law affecting them.